-When upgrading a highly available relational or tile cache data store, install the new version of ArcGIS Data Store on the primary and standby machines, then you can configure both machines by running the Data Store Configuration wizard or configuredatastore utility from either the primary or standby machine.
-This configures both the machines.
+When upgrading a highly available relational or tile cache (10.7.1 or earlier) data store, install the new version of ArcGIS Data Store on the primary and standby machines, and then you can configure both machines by running the Data Store Configuration wizard or the configuredatastore utility from either the primary or standby machine.
+This configures both machines.

-If your spatiotemporal big data store contains more than one machine, install a new version of ArcGIS Data Store on all the machines.
-Next, log in to one of the machines using an administrator login and configure all the machines in the spatiotemporal big data store by running the Data Store Configuration wizard or configuredatastore utility.
-This configures all machines in the spatiotemporal big data store.
+If your tile cache (cluster) or spatiotemporal big data store contains more than one machine, install a new version of ArcGIS Data Store on all the machines.
+Next, sign in to one of the machines using an administrator login and configure all the machines in the spatiotemporal big data store by running the Data Store Configuration wizard or the configuredatastore utility.
+This configures all machines in the tile cache or spatiotemporal big data store.

-Once you have your installation files and backup files and have upgraded all necessary ArcGIS Server sites, complete the upgrade steps for each type of data store.
+Once you have your installation files and backup files and have upgraded the hosting server, complete the upgrade steps for each type of data store.
 All data stores registered to the same ArcGIS Server site must run the same ArcGIS Data Store release.
 Keep the following in mind when upgrading ArcGIS Data Store: